Flood Resilience for the TRANsport Sector (FR-TRANS)

 University of Exeter: Barry Evans, Albert Chen, Slobodan Djordjevic

-The project aims at establishing a community around urban resilience to climate, looking at addressing current gaps in assessing and reducing flooding impact to transport networks.
+The project aims at establishing a community around urban resilience to adverse weather events, looking at addressing current gaps in assessing and reducing flooding impact to transport networks.